Billing for CLIA Waived Tests: Ensuring Proper Reimbursement

 What Are the Benefits of Automating the QW Modifier?

-Automating the QW modifier ensures that all eligible CLIA waived tests are correctly billed without manual intervention.
+Automating the QW modifier ensures all eligible CLIA waived tests are correctly billed without manual intervention.
 This reduces the likelihood of human error, speeds up the billing process, and ensures compliance with billing requirements.
 Ultimately, automation leads to fewer claim denials and more reliable reimbursement.

 How Do Modifiers QW and 25 Work Together?